nityansuman/tensormine/README.md

 `TensorHub` is a global collection of `Lego blocks` for Neural Networks.
 You can use it as you like.
 Only your creativity can stop you from making your own master piece. `TensorHub` gives you the freedom to design your neural architecture / solution and not worry about it"s components.

-Our aim is to provide you enough interlocking building blocks that you can build any neural architecture from basic to advance in less than `15 minutes` with less than `30 lines` of codes in `TensorFlow 2.0`.

 `TensorHub or THub` for short, is a library of deep learning models and neural lego blocks designed to make deep learning more accessible and accelerate ML research.
 We provide a set of cooked models that can be used directly with a single call in it"s default configuration or with a custom configuration.
 We provide a wide range of lego like neural interlocking blocks to so that you can build more and worry less.

+Our aim is to provide you enough interlocking building blocks that you can build any neural architecture from basic to advance with less code.

 **Tutorials**